Bachelor of Arts in Instructional Design

 Emphases for Instructional Design

 An emphasis provides you with additional opportunities to broaden and enrich your education that is distinct from and enhances your major.
 It may be taken as a way to expand career options, to prepare for graduate study, or simply to explore in greater depth an area different from your major.
-An emphasis consists of three (3), three (3) credit courses and is a worthwhile addition to your bachelor’s degree.
-Choose from the following emphases:
+An emphasis consists of 9-12 credits.

 Careers in Instructional Design